RomeoMe5/CAD_Combinational_Circuits/README.md

 # ENG

-## Investigation of the reliability of combinational circuits
+## Research on the reliability of combinational circuits
 This project was created to study the reliability of combinational circuits using various methods, including using machine learning methods.

 ### Contents